garrandall/popular-music-data/tracks/put-a-girl-in-it-brooks-dunn.md

 Just put a girl in it

 You can write you a country song
-The DJ wont put it on
+The DJ won't put it on
-They wont dance or sing along
+They won't dance or sing along

 Til you put a girl in it
 You aint got nothin